digitalsurvival/digital-survival/README.md

 ### Installation

-#### via repos.conf (preferred)

-To install this overlay using the repos.conf repository management system, be sure the repos.conf directory exists: `mkdir -p /etc/portage/repos.conf`
+This overlay uses the repos.conf repository management system.
+Be sure the repos.conf directory exists: `mkdir -p /etc/portage/repos.conf`

-Then wget the digital-survival.conf file in the base of the repository: `wget https://raw.githubusercontent.com/digitalsurvival/digital-survival/master/elementary.conf -O /etc/portage/repos.conf/digital-survival.conf`
+Then wget the digital-survival.conf file in the base of the repository: `wget https://raw.githubusercontent.com/digitalsurvival/digital-survival/master/digital-survival.conf -O /etc/portage/repos.conf/digital-survival.conf`

 Then use `emaint` to sync the repository: `emaint sync -r digital-survival`

-#### via layman

-To install this ebuild repository using Layman ([app-portage/layman](https://packages.gentoo.org/packages/app-portage/layman)) run the following command: `layman -a digital-survival`

-To keep the checkout of the repository up-to-date run: `layman -s elementary`

 ## Packages ##